fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we call the `each_with_object` method on the hash object `{ ​a:​ ​"ant"​, ​b:​ ​"bear"​, ​c:​ ​"cat"​ }`.
 We also pass in an empty hash object as an argument, as well as a block to the `each_with_object` method (denoted by the `do...end` reserved words immediately following the `each_with_object` method call).
 The block takes two parameters, `(key, value)` and `hash` and is executed once for each key-value pair in the calling hash object.
 The `(key, value)` is technically a single parameter, but will take an array containing two values.

-The `each_with_object` iterates through each key-value pair in our hash object, and will pass these keys and values to the `(key, value)` parameter.
+The `each_with_object` iterates through each key-value pair in our hash object, and will pass these keys and values to the block.
 We will use multiple assignment to assign these different values to different local block variables.

-On `line 2`, we initialise a local block variable, `hash` and pass in the empty hash object from the block parameter `hash`.
+On `line 2`, we assign the local block variable `hash` to the empty hash object passed as an argument to the `each_with_object` method.
 We assign the two local block variables, `key` and `value` to the key and value objects passed from the block respectively, using multiple assignment.

-We then populate the empty hash object with a new key value pair on each iteration, where the keys of the empty hash are the string object values from the calling hash object, and the values are the symbol objects.
-This is a destructive operation, which mutates our initial empty hash object.
+We then populate the empty hash object with a new key value pair on each iteration using indexed assignment, where the keys of the empty hash are the string object values from the calling hash object, and the values are the symbol objects.
+Indexed assignment is a destructive operation, which mutates our initial empty hash object.

 In our example, the `each_with_object` returns the initial hash object, which is now mutated to `{"ant"=>:a, "bear"=>:b, "cat"=>:c}`.